OSCP Last Minute Tips

 Don't sleep on the service version when performing privilege escalations.
 The attack path could be to exploit an outdated and vulnerable internal application with publicly available exploits.

-You can check them either by interacting with the binary in CLI (e.g., adding -h), or running the application in GUI and check the about section.
+You can check them either by interacting with the binary in CLI (e.g., adding

 Login & Password Attacks: